GuilhermeFM/net6-web-api-static-file-authentication/README.md

 ### What i'm trying to do ?

-> Well, basically this: Serve static files (like a static html page that was genereted by a automated tool) only to users authenticated through their microsoft account.
+> Serve static files (like a static html page that was genereted by a automated tool) only to users authenticated through their microsoft account.

 ### Why do it that way ?